GenesisFR/HowToBecomeGoodAtShooters/README.md

 - crafting an armor or a weapon then donating it is an easy way to quickly get proficiency levels (besides, it's about 80% cheaper than directly donating materials)
 - buying items from vendors every week and donating them is another way to get proficiency levels (if you have the resources)
 - using SHD points to get credits, buying mods, deconstructing them for printer filaments then donating them is the least costly in terms of SHD points (and is 33% less costly than using SHD points to get printer filaments) but is more time consuming
-- running a new character and dumping SHD points into printer filaments after beating Keener is the most effective in terms of time spent versus proficiency levels gained (more efficient the higher your SHD level is)
+- running a new character and dumping SHD points into printer filaments after beating Keener is the most efficient in terms of time spent versus proficiency levels gained (it's more efficient the higher your SHD level is)
 - when in a group, when you're on your way to an activity, equip your least used non-proficient weapon while your teammates are killing mobs to fully earn proficiency XP for it
 - Countdown is the best place for it